☀ Solar Panels for Churches

 Unlike the CofE’s national Buildings for Mission programme, Catholic dioceses operate their own capital funds with significant variation by diocese.
 The most active dioceses for parish solar capital funding in 2026:

 Diocese of Westminster — covers London north of the Thames and Hertfordshire.
-Strong fundraising base; capital available for parish renewables.
+Strong fundraising base; capital available for parish renewables within the diocese’s Net Zero commitments.

 Archdiocese of Liverpool — Liverpool, Merseyside, Lancashire (south).
-Active Laudato Si’ programme with parish renewables grants.
+Active Laudato Si’ programme with parish renewables grants, particularly for combined school-and-parish projects.

 Diocese of Nottingham — covering East Midlands.
-Capital programme for parish energy improvements.
+Capital programme for parish energy improvements with a Laudato Si’ framing.

 Diocese of Plymouth — South West England.
 Active LSAP coordinator and growing parish capital programme.